 The apartment is a 20 minute drive from Paphos airport .
 Transfers from and to Paphos airport are included in the price.

 The apartment is part of a complex with full use of 2 pools, one for kids and a large family pool.

 There are plenty of local restaurants and bars within a 5 minute walk of the apartment and the popular areas of ‘Coral Bay’ and the ‘Harbour’ are within a 10 minute drive, where numerous Greek and English restaurants and Tavernas can be found.

 There are 2 bedrooms, 1 double and a twin, a bathroom with W/C and also a designated car parking space if needed.

 All rooms have air conditioning to keep you cool in the summer heat!.
-Air con comes as an extra at £4 per
+Air con is included in the price of your holiday.

 Whether it’s a relaxing sun kissed holiday, an action packed adventure or a cultural and historic experience you’re after, you’ll be sure to find it here.

 Enough clean linen is available for weekly changes.
 A washing machine is integral to the kitchen.